Newcomers Services Office

 F. To be assured that information about their donations is handled with respect and with confidentiality to the extent provided by the law.

 G. To expect that all relationships with individuals representing organizations of interest to the donor will be professional in nature.

-H. To be informed whether those seeking donations are volunteers, employees of CCC or hired solicitors.
+H. To be informed whether those seeking donations are volunteers, employees of Newcomers Services Office or hired solicitors.